ThunderSoft-XA/C610-smartcashier-demo/README.md

 1. Installing the ADB tool
 2. Write .bb file, compile the executable file of samrtcashierapp
-3. push full package to C610,enter SmartCashier directory,run Install.sh
+3. push full package to "Qualcomm® QCS610 SoC",enter SmartCashier directory,run Install.sh
-4. start the SmartCashier according to the 《Turbox-C610-SmartCashierApp_UserGuide》document
+4. start the SmartCashier according to the 《Qualcomm® QCS610 SoC-SmartCashierApp_UserGuide》document

 ### For exsample of BB complie file